 It now happens that this system of equations has infinitely many solutions, as we will now demonstrate.
 Let f remain a variable quantity.
-Then if we make f kilograms of the fancy mix, we will make 4f-3300 kilograms of the bulk mix and -5f+4800 kilograms of the standard mix.
-Let us now verify that, for any choice of f, the values of b=4f-3300 and s=-5f+4800 will yield a production schedule that exhausts all of the day's supply of raw ingredients (right now, do not be concerned about how you might derive expressions like these for b and s).
-Grab your pencil and paper and play along.
+Then suppose we make f kilograms of the fancy mix, b=4f-3300 kilograms of the bulk mix, and s=-5f+4800 kilograms of the standard mix.
+We now show that these choices, for any value of f, will yield a production schedule that exhausts all of the day's supply of raw ingredients.
+(We will very soon learn how to solve systems of equations with infinitely many solutions and then determine expressions like these for b and s).
+Grab your pencil and paper and play along by substituting these choices for the production schedule into the storage limits for each raw ingredient and simpliying the algebra.